 Dust samples taken from nine apartments in May by consultants Olmsted Environmental Services turned up dangerously high levels of lead and crystalline silica.
 Breathing in tiny silica particles has been linked to lung cancer, liver disease and an incurable swelling of the lungs.

 A draft of the pending $10 million lawsuit alleges Kushner Cos. and its partners attempted to push tenants out by creating unlivable conditions with construction noise and dust in violation of state and city rules and laws.
 It also alleges the Kushners, by failing to take proper precautions, exposed residents to a “cloud of toxic smoke and dust.”

 The Kushner Cos. disputed the findings of the environmental report, alleging it appeared to be an updated version of a report prepared several years ago.
 The company didn’t immediately respond when asked for comment about the lawsuit.

 Burke reported from San Francisco.
-AP researcher Jennifer Farrar contributed to this report.
+AP researchers Jennifer Farrar and Randy Herschaft contributed to this report.